SAP/open-resource-discovery/docs/spec-v1/index.md

 #### Authority Namespace

-An <dfn id="def-ord-authority-namespace">authority namespace</dfn> is a stable and globally unique identifier namespace that corresponds to an application or service (ORD <a href="#def-system-type">system type</a>).

-An **authority** is an organizational unit responsible for cross-alignment and governance.
+An <dfn id="def-authority-namespace">authority namespace</dfn> is a stable and globally unique identifier namespace that corresponds to an **organizational unit** responsible for cross-alignment and governance.
-Authority namespaces are relevant when contracts and interfaces are owned and defined on a level that spans across individual applications or services.
+Authority namespaces are relevant when contracts, interfaces or taxonomy are owned and defined on a level that spans across individual applications or services.

 An authority namespace MUST be constructed according to the following rules: